athomasq/athomasq.github.io/essays/steve.md

 **STEVE:**  Tell me more.

 **Steve:**  Well, his name is Steve and he's one of the best founders I've ever met.
 Really solid resume.
-Undergrad at Steveford, worked in bizdev at Stoogle and investor relations at Stoldman.
+Undergrad at Steveford, worked in sales at Stevebook and bizdev at Stevify.
 Killed it wherever he went.
 In between he played professional tic-tac-toe in France and wrote a book about heli-skiing in Tahiti.
 What a life story.

 **STEVE:**  Wow.